Developer Guide

 Glossary

-- Mainstream OS: Windows, Linux, Unix, MacOS
+| Mainstream OS | Windows, Linux, Unix, macOS. |

-- Order Deadline: The date by which a customer’s order needs to be completed
+| Order Deadline | The date by which a customer’s order should be completed. |

-- Location: The address or place associated with a customer, which may represent their delivery location or self-collection point
+| Location | The address or place associated with a customer, such as a delivery location or self-collection point. |

 Appendix: Instructions for manual testing